Baku International Tourism Film Festival

 The Baku International Tourism Film Festival (Bakı Beynəlxalq Turizm Filmləri Festivalı), is an international film festival in Azerbaijan.
 It is a non-profit cultural event that takes place every year.
-The first edition of the Festival was held in 20–24 November 2013, at the Nizami Cinema Center in Baku.
+The first edition of the Festival was held on 20–24 November 2013 at the Nizami Cinema Center in Baku.
 The official languages of the festival are Azerbaijani and English.